Vote for Children

 Actions Against the Interests of Children

-Sen. Johnson represents a state with a child poverty rate of 14 percent.
-5.9 percent of children in this state are in extreme poverty, 15.4 percent are food insecure, and 3.8 percent lack health insurance.
-During the 116th Congress, Sen. Johnson has taken 1 vote that would help the children in his state.
-He has introduced 0 bills and cosponsored 0 bills to help children.
-Sen. Johnson has taken 6 actions in support of legislation we believe to be against the interests of children.
+Rep. Biggs represents a district with a child poverty rate of 9.6 percent.
+3.2 percent of children in this district are in extreme poverty, 17 percent are food insecure, and 7 percent lack health insurance.
+During the 116th Congress, Rep. Biggs has taken 1 vote that would help the children in his district.
+He has introduced 0 bills and cosponsored 1 bill to help children.
+Rep. Biggs has taken 31 actions in support of legislation we believe to be against the interests of children.

 This report card includes information on more than 800 bills introduced during this Congress.
-So far, Sen. Johnson has taken the following action during this Congress:
+So far, Rep. Biggs has taken the following action during this Congress: